Thursday, November 28, 2019

 Tuesday, November 19, 2019

 Hello friends!
-I have a great tutorial today showing you how to make my super cute Winter Waterfall Album!
-This is a different way to save lots of fun photos in a smaller album.
+I have a great tutorial today showing you how to make this super cute Winter Waterfall Album!
+This is a fun and different way to save lots of fun photos in a smaller album.
 The paper I used was designed by Lori Whitlock for Echo Park.
-It's called My Favorite Winter and I just love the colors and cute little snowmen in this collection!
+It's called My Favorite Winter and I just love the cute little snowmen in this collection!
 Take a look ....

 When you open the folio-style album, there is a pocket on the left side and the waterfall pages on the right.
 The pocket is a great place to add journaling, extra photos or memorabilia like tickets or brochures.